Saturday, December 26, 2015

 “If you’re going to do something, do it right or don’t do it at all!”

 That message was often delivered with anger and I ended up feeling inadequate.
 The belief that was formed was that I didn’t measure up, and so I guess at some point I kind of embraced his philosophy too well.
 If I couldn’t do something perfectly why do it at all?
-It makes certain tasks difficult for me to start, because I know I might fail to meet my internal standards.
+It makes certain tasks difficult for me to start, because I know it will fail to meet my internal standards.
 And that in turn triggers shame.
 It means defective, broken, unremarkable and inconsequential.
 So to avoid the shame, I procrastinate or ignore.

 I wonder if you are like me.

-The way I overcome some of these issues is by forcing myself to act when I am nearing a deadline.
+The way I find myself dealing with some of these issues is by forcing myself to act when I am nearing a deadline.
 I tell myself that I work better under pressure.
 That is probably partly true – that there is nothing like anxiety to focus one’s attention.
 But I probably don’t do better work as a result, and I certainly don’t provide margin for interruptions or unforeseen problems.
 And if they do appear, my anxiety can turn to anger or panic.
 And those two emotions can create relational problems.

 Talking through my shame issues helps me to change my beliefs and my maladaptive behaviors.
 I am much more able to self soothe and self accept.
 When shame is triggered there is likely to be an overreaction that follows.
 It might be projected outwards in a defensive or angry outburst, or it can be directed inward resulting in depression and feelings of low self worth.
 Neither reaction is helpful, obviously.